 > Hidden cost: how much dye is really in one kg of ink?

 All print heads require ink to have certain physical properties.
 An important example of these properties is the viscosity of the ink.
-In order to get the right level of viscosity certain chemicals have to be added to the ink.
-If a higher level of viscosity is required, more chemicals have to be added.
+In order to get the right level of viscosity certain chemicals must be added to the ink.
+If a higher level of viscosity is required, more chemicals are required.

-In digital printing, choosing a type of ink with low viscosity levels can save you up to 15 and 20% of ink.
+Looking at digital textile printing costs, choosing a type of ink with low viscosity levels can save you up to 20% of ink.
 For that reason, it is important when selecting a new digital ink to ask yourself the following questions: what viscosity do the printheads in my digital printer require?

 Decision factor 4: ink usage > Hidden cost: How much ink does the printer uses when it’s not printing?

-Before starting a print, after some stand still time, almost each printer needs to perform a quick flush to make sure all nozzles are open.
+Before starting a print, after some standstill time, almost every printer needs to perform a quick flush to make sure all nozzles are open.
 This flush happens in the home position of the printheads and the ink used with this flush is going to waste.
-So these are hidden ink costs.
+These are hidden ink costs.
 But also during printing, a scanning machine will regularly automatically clean its nozzles to ensure that all nozzles remain open.
 This is a quick cleaning cycle that takes place when the printing process is in full swing by moving the print heads for a short time to the “home” position.
 This cleaning cycle again causes the printer to use extra ink.
 A fact that is often not mentioned in product demonstrations.

-Also when a printer is idle for a while (for instance during the night), it needs regular flushing of the print heads, otherwise the heads will dry out.
-This again is a waste of ink.
-In order to prevent that from happening, a user can decide to switch of the printer.
-During this switch-off routine, the heads are again flushed (so ink is wasted) and then capped to prevent drying.
+Additionally, when a printer is idle for a while (for instance during the night), it needs regular flushing of the print heads.
+Otherwise, the heads will dry out.
+This is also a waste of ink.
+In order to prevent that from happening, a user can decide to switch off the printer.
+During this switch-off routine, the heads are again flushed (ink is wasted again) and then capped to prevent drying.
 But as soon as the printer is switched on again, the heads again are flushed automatically (or by the operator) to ensure all nozzles are open.
-Again this is ink wastage.
+Again, this is ink wastage.

-To avoid all this ink wastage, SPGPrints Archer Technology is equipped with continuous ink recirculation technology, all the way to the nozzle plate.
-This technology ensures that the ink is being circulated constantly which prevents the ink from drying at the nozzles.
-This means that a printer that has been idle for a while does not need any flush cycle to start printing again, which saves a considerable amount of ink during a month or year.
-So by always keeping the JAVELIN or PIKE printer switched on, you actually save ink.
+To avoid all this ink wastage, SPGPrints Archer+ Technology is equipped with continuous ink recirculation technology, all the way to the nozzle plate.
+This technology ensures that the ink is being circulated constantly, which prevents the ink from drying at the nozzles.
+This means that a printer that has been idle for a while does not need any flush cycle to start printing again, which saves a considerable amount of ink (and therefore digital textile printing costs) during a month or year.
+By always keeping the JAVELIN or PIKE printer switched on, you actually save ink.